Mobile phone versionWhat is this?

 Much has been written in the past about the evils of racism, sexism, and terrorism.
 Here, we'll take a tongue-in-beak look at avianism.

-(And since some of this technical information has been scanned from a Swedish Bird Association magazine, perhaps the term should be Scandinavianism!)
+(Or since much of this technical information has been scanned from a Swedish Bird Association magazine, perhaps the term should be Scandinavianism.)

-In the Church of Sweden, deacon's wear a lapel pin of a cross overlaid with a dove3.
+Beakons Deacons in the Church of Sweden wear a lapel pin composed of a cross overlaid with a dove.
 Why a dove?

 From this story, we have three 'peace' symbols: the dove, the olive branch, and the rainbow.
-(For other peace symbols, see Broken Cross and Pax Cross.)
-The dove takes off again in the Bible to be a symbol of the Holy Spirit1 and as a harmless and gentle creature5.
+The dove takes off again in the Bible to be a symbol of the Holy Spirit and as a harmless and gentle creature.

 The dove found dry land because the flood waters were receding, which meant that Noah and his family would be saved.
 The dove therefore symbolizes salvation, as does the cross.
 But the distinction between the dove and the cross is that the bird is a symbol of God's love shown in the Old Testament, and the cross is a symbol of God's love shown in the New Testament.
-Therefore this cross spans the whole Bible.
+Therefore the Dove Cross spans the whole Bible.

 Celtic dove cross